 MailChimp is a popular email marketing platform that offers easy-to-use tools for beginners and experts alike.
-Through its email drip campaigns, the company constantly shares helpful tips and resources with their customers.
+The company constantly shares helpful tips and resources with its customers through email drip campaigns.

 Their drip campaign includes everything from tips on using the platform effectively to best practices for email marketing.
 They also include videos, infographics, and other resources that help their customers get the most out of MailChimp.

 To create an effective email drip campaign like MailChimp’s, ensure it’s regularly updated with fresh content and relevant resources to your customers.
 You should also remember to reach out to your customers with personal, helpful messages, as this is what will keep them coming back for more!

 5. Shutterstock’s Customer Feedback Drip Campaign

 Shutterstock is a stock photo and video platform that helps businesses easily find high-quality images and videos for their marketing campaigns.
 They have an excellent customer feedback drip campaign that encourages users to leave reviews on the site.

 With their email marketing drip sequence, Shutterstock sends emails to their customers asking them to share their feedback about the platform.
 Their emails are personalized and friendly, helping customers feel appreciated and valued.